 3. Simple Survey Form with NPS Field

 The Simple Survey Form with an added NPS field lets you use the simplicity of a survey form and manually add an NPS field to your survey.
-In fact, you can add this field from the drag and drop editor onto all kinds of forms.
+In fact, you can add this field from the drag and drop editor onto many different types of surveys.

 This is best if you like the way the survey form template works, but also want to get your NPS Score.
 To do this, you simply drag the Net Promoter Score field from the left-hand panel of the form editor onto your form, and click Save.

 I’m Ready to Make an NPS Survey – What’s Next?

 If you’re ready to start making your survey, you’ll want to get the Survey and Polls addon from WPForms Pro right away.

 Not only is WPForms the best WordPress form plugin in the world, it’s also the best survey plugin to create an NPS survey to see how your customers feel.
 It comes with a Survey and Polls addon that lets you create engaging surveys that your website visitors and customers will love to fill out.
 The survey reporting feature is stunning and makes it easy to see your data on an easy-to-use reporting dashboard.